-Petroleum core and cuttings submissions must be forwarded to the Department of State Development accompanied a submission form.
+Petroleum core and cuttings submissions must be forwarded to the Energy Resources Division accompanied by a submission form.

 Request to Inspect Drillhole Samples Form (PDF 628KB)

-All open-file drillhole samples held by the Department of State Development Core Storage Facility are available for inspection on completion of this form.
+All open-file drillhole samples held by the Energy Resources Division Core Storage Facility are available for inspection on completion of this form.

 Sampling Restrictions Guideline (PDF 150KB)